13 Vintage Barbie Dolls That Are Worth a Fortune Today

 Miss Barbie (1964)

 This swimsuit-clad Barbie was another first in Barbie history, in that she featured bendable legs and eyes that opened and closed—probably so she could close them under water.
-When she wasn’t wearing her chic pink fringed swim cap, you could dress her in one of three wigs (blonde, brunette, or redhead), included.
+When she wasn't wearing her chic pink fringed swim cap, you could dress her in one of three wigs (blonde, brunette, or redhead), included.
 She sadly was not very popular, as some thought she looked scary.
-It’s rare to find one these days but if you see her, snap her up; she’s rare but not particularly expensive.
+It's rare to find one these days but if you see her, snap her up; she's rare but not particularly expensive.
 PicClick estimates are around $300.
-Here are more inexpensive items that could be worth a fortune later.
+Did you know Barbie has a last name?
+Here's Barbie's official name.